 It does technically mean you won’t be as price-competitive as you were before, but remember: price isn’t everything.
 People were never choosing ecommerce shopping for the price in the first place; they were choosing it for the convenience and the high degree of control over their shopping experience.
 Those things aren’t going away.
 And since every single ecommerce merchant is in the same tax boat, you won’t be competitively disadvantaged unless other shops decide to pay the tax for their customer instead of charging it.
 However, any shop that has the means to do that is probably already outcompeting you on price, since that money has to come from somewhere.

 So financially, you’ll be fine.
 It’s the logistics of calculating all those different tax rates that pose the biggest risk to ecommerce merchants.
 But there’s hope!
 Decision-makers have started to notice this logistical burden and signs indicate that they may end up writing in a stipulation that the new laws only apply to businesses making $100,000+ in revenue annually (though there might be case-by-case variations to this number).

 Are You Sure There’s Nothing I Can Do Now?

 Another major thing you can do is tighten up your customer service now, before any of this starts rolling out.
-There might be glitches or some sort of learning curve, but most customers are forgiving as long as you attend to their needs as swiftly as possible and do everything you can do make things right.
+There might be glitches or some sort of learning curve, but most customers are forgiving as long as you attend to their needs as swiftly as possible and do everything you can do to make things right.
 Remember that many repeat shoppers make their decisions based on customer service alone.

 And finally, remember that you’re an entrepreneur.
-You’ve weathered bigger storms and faced more ambiguity than this, including the day you decided to start an ecommerce business in the first place!
-You’re capable of handling whatever comes, and we’ll be there to help you out.
+You’ve weathered bigger storms and faced more ambiguity than this, including the day you decided to start an ecommerce business in the first place, You’re capable of handling whatever comes, and we’ll be there to help you out.